Troom Troom

 Troom Troom is a multinational YouTube channel often cited as being based in Ukraine.
 It is most known for its life hack, D.I.Y, and prank content.
-Their videos have received criticism from both news publications and YouTubers for their bizarre nature alongside their usage of "clickbait titles," and are widely parodied, especially on YouTube.
+Their videos have received criticism from both news publications and YouTubers for their bizarre nature alongside their usage of clickbait titles, and are widely parodied, especially on YouTube.
 As of 2023, the channel has over 23 million subscribers and 9 billion views, putting it in the Top 200 most subscribed channels.

 History

-Troom Troom's YouTube channel was created in 2015.
+Troom Troom's YouTube channel was created in 2015 in Odessa, Ukraine.
 It did not begin with its current style and is noted to have started as a tame attempt at D.I.Y tutorials.
 It is owned by Unicorn Media.
 Not much else is known about Troom Troom's origins or ownership, although it is monetized.

 Format and style

 Troom Troom videos are known for having a distinct style.
 The videos are brightly coloured and include many sound effects.
 The videos have vibrant thumbnails as well.
 Another distinction is that most of the characters are not given real names, instead bearing monikers such as "Dolly" and "Redhead".
 Its genre of DIY content makes it comparable to channels such as 5-Minute Crafts.